 14. Reduce alcohol intake

-Sure, one glass of red wine with dinner is great for cardiovascular health but consuming too much alcohol, or consuming it too regularly can actually negatively impact your immune system.
+Sure, one glass of red wine with dinner may be good for cardiovascular health but consuming too much alcohol, or consuming it too regularly can actually negatively impact your immune system.
 Overindulgence could even send your body into toxic shock and can have life-threatening repercussions.

 15. Eat more plants

-Research shows that as many as a third of cancer-related deaths in the US could have been prevented with diet and nutrition alone.
-Mayo Clinic also reports that the best diet for cancer prevention is a meat-free one, but make sure to focus on fresh, organic plant sources rather than highly-processed, genetically modified options.
+Research shows that over a third of cancer-related deaths in the US could have been prevented with diet and nutrition alone.
+Mayo Clinic also reports that the best diet for cancer prevention is a meat-free one, but make sure to focus on fresh, organic plant sources rather than highly processed, genetically modified options.

 Share the link to this blog post with someone who could do with an immune system boost right now.